sustglobal/dev-center/jekyll/dataguide_hazards/cyclones.md

 ## Methodologies
 **Future Cyclone Projections**

-We present the modeled annual probability of a Category 1 or higher cyclone at an asset location.
+Annual probability of a Category 1 or higher cyclone at an asset location.

 This product indicates the projected cyclone likelihood, expressed as timeseries of annual expected probability at the asset level.
 It is derived from the [STORM cyclone model](https://www.science.org/doi/10.1126/sciadv.abm8438), which simulates future hurricane generation under climate change.
 We estimate the likelihood of any cyclone (Category 1 and above) occurring in a given year.